yepzdk/alarmo-card/README.md

 * Change the texts visible on the arming mode buttons and the text visible when the alarm is in this state.
 * Change the title of the alarm.

+### Play a sound when arming or pending
+The card allows you to provide a url to an sound file that is played when the alarm is arming or pending.

+If the file is placed in the www folder of your Home Assistant instance, you can use a url like `/local/alarm_arming.mp3`.

 ## Installation
 <details>